vuongducphuong/documentation/content/applications/general/email_communication/email_servers.rst

 Port restriction
 ----------------

-Note that port 25 is blocked for security reasons on the Odoo Online and Odoo.sh platforms.
+Note that port 25 is blocked for security reasons on the Leansoft Online and Odoo.sh platforms.
 Try using ports 465, 587, or 2525 instead.

 .. _email_communication/default: